teorth/equational_theories/commentary/Equation873.md

-This twist of the [semi-symmetric quasigroup law 14](https://teorth.github.io/equational_theories/implications/?14) by the squaring map is obeyed in idempotent semi-symmetric quasigroups.
-It implies that left multiplications are surjective and the squaring and right cubing maps `S: x ↦ x◇x` and `C: x ↦ (x◇x)◇x` obey `C(S(x)) = x`, so that `C` is surjective and `S` injective.
+This twist of the [semi-symmetric quasigroup law 14](https://teorth.github.io/equational_theories/implications/?14) by the squaring map is satisfied in idempotent semi-symmetric quasigroups.
+It implies that left multiplications are surjective and the squaring and right cubing maps `S: x ↦ x◇x` and `C: x ↦ (x◇x)◇x` satisfy `C(S(x)) = x`, so that `C` is surjective and `S` injective.

 In a quasigroup, this law implies that `S` and `C` are inverse bijections and that `C(y)◇(x◇y) = C(x)`.